MurmurationsNetwork/MurmurationsLibrary/README.md

 1. Define all of the data points (fields) you want to collect from the nodes you want to aggregate
 2. Check if any of those fields already exist in the [field library](fields/)
-3. Draft your schema following the example format of the [demo schema](schemas/demo-v1.json)
+3. Draft your schema following the example format of the [Murmurations Map schema](https://github.com/MurmurationsNetwork/MurmurationsLibrary/blob/master/schemas/murmurations_map-v1.json)
     - Use `$ref`s to point to any existing fields in the library you want to use, or else define the new fields you need directly in the schema
     - Reusing existing fields from the library whenever possible makes it easier for nodes using your schema to be compatible with other schemas without needing to re-enter the same data twice
 4. Make sure your schema validates using the [JSON Schema Validator](https://www.jsonschemavalidator.net/)